Adverbs of time tell us when an action happened. Some common adverbs of time are today, yesterday, tomorrow, afterwards, now, soon, later, still.

 The kittens are still small and weak. (after linking verb "are")

-is placed before the main action verb
+still is placed before the main action verb

 Sandra still works at the laundry shop. (after main action verb "works")